There is a feeling associated with having a baby who doesn’t sleep.

 You feel so sorry for your sweet baby, and probably at a loss of what to do.
 It’s not easy getting a tired baby to bed, and you can’t sit under a baby rocking them to sleep all day and night.

 You may have tried the pacifier, the swing, new scenery, the car, the stroller, and anything else that seems to bring temporary relief.
+You’re not sure if this is witching hours or what.

 But you end up jumping through hoops and baby still doesn’t sleep soundly.